AnttiL120/Fall_detection_nano/README.md

 https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-10-now-available/72048

-torch2trt needs packaging before installation: pip3 install packaging
+torch2trt needs packaging before installation:
+'''
+pip3 install packaging
+'''

 torch2trt and trt_pose:
 https://github.com/NVIDIA-AI-IOT/trt_pose

-resnet18_baseline_att_224x224_A is needed in the root file of the project.
+resnet18_baseline_att_224x224_A model is needed in the root file of the project.
 This can be downloaded from: https://github.com/NVIDIA-AI-IOT/trt_pose
 The functionality can be checked with trt_pose/live_demo in jupytern notebook.

-Make sure gstreamer has been installed to the jetpack:
+Make sure gstreamer has been installed on the jetpack:
+'''
 gst-inspect-1.0 --version
+'''

 Then you can download this project from the source:
 https://github.com/AnttiL120/Fall_detection_nano